hallee/espresso-arm/README.md

 * Control over the local network via a unified GUI
 * Siri and HomeKit support for voice-activated heating

-I use an [Odroid C2](http://ameridroid.com/products/odroid-c2) for this project.
-A Raspberry Pi 3 will work just as well.
-I also show installation in a rather uncommon Lelit espresso machine.
+I originally used an [Odroid C2](http://ameridroid.com/products/odroid-c2) for this project.
+A Raspberry Pi will work just as well; I've recently tried the project with a Pi Zero W. I also show installation in a rather uncommon Lelit espresso machine.
 This will work fine in your Rancilio Silvia and most other single-boiler machines, but you'll need to be comfortable figuring out the wiring.
 If you want specific build instructions for the Silvia, send me one!

 The Odroid C2 (or Raspberry Pi) hosts the control application on a local webserver.
 Attach a touchscreen and control your espresso machine there, or use the local web interface with any phone, tablet, or computer.